-- Assistant Professor: Department of Radiation Oncology University of Toronto;
+- Associate Professor: Department of Radiation Oncology University of Toronto;

 - Staff Medical Physicist, Radiation Medicine Program, Princess Margaret Cancer Centre, University Health Network